sinaghassemi/EnronSpamDetection/README.md

 #################################################################################

 ```
-Then, we manualy select a seed (0) for random generators in python, numpy, and torch to assure reproducible results (avoid different results on different runs due to different random intilizations)
+Then, we manually select a seed (0) for random generators in python, NumPy, and torch to assure reproducible results (avoid different results on different runs due to different random initializations)